 “Stop it!” she steps forward.
 “Stop making fun of me!”

 “I am not making fun of you,” I say.
-“I am guessing wildly, as you have given me precisely no reason for your actions.
+“I am guessing wildly, as you have given no reason for your actions and apparently want me to guess.
 Tea?”

 She looks away, breathing hard, which I choose to interpret as maybe.

 She is bound inside, terrified or furious, and could explode at any moment.
 I must tread this conversation with utmost precision.